Bcopeland64/Omdena-LATAM-Fake-News-Detector/README.md

 # Omdena-Projects

-This repository contains all tasks completed for Omdena Fake News Project / Omdena Radmol AI Project
+This repository contains all tasks completed for Omdena Fake News Project